risingwavelabs/risingwave-docs-legacy/docs/transform/subscription.md

 ### Persisting the consumption progress

-In order to achieve exactly-once delivery, it’s required to periodically persist the timestamp in storage.
-Using RisingWave as the store is recommended, as no extra component is needed.
+To achieve exactly-once delivery, it’s required to periodically persist the timestamp in storage.
+We recommend using RisingWave as the store, as no extra component is needed.

 First, we need to create a table for storing the progress.

 ```sql
 CREATE TABLE IF NOT EXISTS subscription_progress (